pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 You can now deploy your consumer to the same environment as your Auto Mock.

-Use the [record-deployment](/docs/bi-directional-contract-testing/deploying) command to record that you have done this with PactFlow.
+Use the [record-deployment](/docs/bi-directional-contract-testing/deploying) command to record that you have implemented this with PactFlow.

-We now have a consumer deployed to a test environment, that uses the Auto Mock.
+We now have a consumer deployed to a test environment, that uses Auto Mock.
 The consumer can't yet be deployed to production, because the provider has not yet been built and released.
 ### 5. (Real) Provider Workflow

 ![Design First - Provider workflow](/img/integrations/swaggerhub/design-first-provider.png)